Taiwanese Imperial Japan Serviceman: Post-war

 In 1972, a group of Taiwanese ex-Japanese soldiers in Taiwan failed to have their organization registered for claiming reparations from Japan.
 The Association of Taiwanese Ex-Japanese Soldiers was officially registered in 1993.
-The Japanese government offered to pay no more than 2 million yen per claim, which due to inflation, amounted to very little of the unpaid military salary according to the organization's calculations.
+In 1982, the Japanese government refused to pay the Taiwanese soldiers compensation because they were not Japanese citizens.
+Only after a petition in 1987 was a decision made to offer 2 million yen to former Taiwanese soldiers who had suffered severe injury in battle and to the families of those who died.
+The 2 million yen per claim, a minute fraction of that paid to Japanese soldiers, amounted to very little of the unpaid military salary as a result of inflation according to the organization's calculations.
 The Japanese government refused to take into account the calculations and refused to pay the wartime debts.
+Nor did they offer an annual allowance like that paid to Japanese soldiers.
 According to one Taiwanese ex-Japanese soldier, Chen Junqing, he was very shocked by his trip to Japan in 1973.
 He had believed he would be warmly welcomed as a soldier who fought for the emperor.
 "That was why I was so shocked to see all the Japanese people turn their backs on us even though we had served as Japanese soldiers, had fought for the Japanese, were killed and disabled for the Japanese people, and had lent our money to the Japanese government in the form of military postal savings," said Chen Genfa.
+Another Taiwanese ex-Japanese soldier, Teng Sheng, said that "We fought bravely under the Japanese flag alongside the Japanese...
+If the Japanese government doesn’t compensate us, then the trust and righteousness that Japanese teachers taught us is meaningless."
+Teng had difficulty obtaining his injury record from the Japanese and even afterward he was still refused compensation for his injuries.

 Former President Lee Teng-hui of the Republic of China briefly served as a second lieutenant in the Imperial Japanese Army in the final months of World War II.
-His brother, Lee Teng-chin, was killed in action in the Philippines while serving in the Imperial Japanese Navy and his remains were never recovered.
+His brother, Lee Teng-chin, was killed in action in the Philippines while serving in the Imperial Japanese Navy during the Battle of Manila and his remains were never recovered.
 Lee Teng-chin and over 27,000 Taiwanese, who were killed or presumed killed in action, were enshrined in the Yasukuni Shrine in Tokyo, Japan.
+In 2005, a group of 60 Taiwanese aborigines protested at the Yasukuni Shrine and requested the removal of their ancestors' names from the shrine.